nikolac/doc.nuxeo.com-content/src/studio/nuxeo-studio/studio-overview-and-concepts.md

 ![](https://www.lucidchart.com/publicSegments/view/54c64fa0-9150-4b14-b7e0-572f0a009cea/image.png ?w=600,border=true)

-## Making Nuxeo Platform Your Own

-Nuxeo Studio enables you to adapt the Nuxeo Platform to your business application, from graphical configurations to the creation of new business workflows.
+Nuxeo Studio enables you to adapt the Nuxeo Platform to the needs of your business application, from graphical configurations to the creation of new business workflows.
 Studio is divided in:

 <div class="row" data-equalizer data-equalize-on="medium">
 <div class="column medium-6">